 She has been collaborating on various research projects as a graduate research assistant as follows:

-- Gravity Spy, a Citizen Science project, to understand volunteers' motivations, language evolutions, and learning process
+- Gravity Spy, a Citizen Science project, to understand volunteers' motivations, language evolutions, and learning trajectories

 - Analyzing publications patterns among junior and senior faculty members funded by the National Science Foundation